 The Thurston Conservation District hosts the South Puget Sound Regional Envirothon competition annually each spring at the Billy Frank Jr. Nisqually National Wildlife Refuge.
 If you are interested in volunteering at this exciting event sign-up here or sign-up for relevant notifications here.
 If you are interested in registering a team fill out this online form here.

 What is Envirothon?

-Envirothon is a hands-on, outdoor environmental science competition for high school students.
+Envirothon is the largest hands-on, outdoor environmental science competition for high school students.
 Students compete in teams of five to demonstrate their knowledge in Soils, Forestry, Aquatics, Wildlife, and a current issue topic.